ournetworks/ournetworks.ca/sprints.md

 ***

-Modelled after [PyCon](https://us.pycon.org/2018/community/sprints/), we are supporting project sprints following the conference.
-Sprints provide an opportunity for people interested in a project to come together to learn and create in a truely Do It With Others (DIWO) environment.
-The goal is to make friends and build lasting relationships, working together to share knowledge, build features, hack on prototypes, and polish resources.
+Modelled after [PyCon](https://us.pycon.org/2018/community/sprints/), we are holding project sprints after the conference.
+Sprints provide an opportunity for people interested in a project to come together in a truly Do It With Others (DIWO) environment.
+The goal is to make friends and build lasting relationships by sharing knowledge, building features, hacking on prototypes, and polishing resources.

-We've secured space {{ page.startTime | date:"%-I:%M %P "}} – {{ page.endTime | date:"%-I:%M %P "}} Monday thru Wednesday with hi-speed internet, power bars, post-its, and markers.
-All you need to do is [propose a sprint topic](#propose-a-sprint) or [join a sprint](#join-a-sprint) below.
+We've secured space from {{ page.startTime | date:"%-I:%M %P "}} – {{ page.endTime | date:"%-I:%M %P "}} Monday thru Wednesday with hi-speed internet, power bars, post-its, and markers.
+To attend, all you need to do is [propose a sprint topic](#propose-a-sprint) or [join a sprint](#join-a-sprint) below.

 ***

 ## Join a Sprint

-Add your name to the list in advance by <a href="https://github.com/ournetworks/ournetworks.ca/edit/master/sprints.md">editing this page on GitHub</a> (don't worry we'll help with formatting!) and make sure to watch the sprint pitches on Sunday at the conference, the project lead will be there providing an overview.
+Add your name to the list in advance by <a href="https://github.com/ournetworks/ournetworks.ca/edit/master/sprints.md">editing this page on GitHub</a> (we can help with formatting!) and make sure to watch the sprint project lead provide an overview during the <a href="/conference/program/#sunday--july-15">sprint pitches</a> on Sunday.